Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 To get the process fully broken down for you, head over to our list of tips on buying second-hand cars in Hong Kong.
 You’ll get all the details you need so you won’t end up with an old, expensive banger.

-Now I have lots of stuff, what’s the deal with getting insurance in Hong Kong?
+Now I have lots of stuff; what do I need to know about buying insurance in Hong Kong?

 Getting yourself insured is an essential step as you set up your life in Hong Kong as a newbie.